History of the EcoPark

 Last Minute Rescue

-The Sharhabil Bin Hassneh EcoPark (SHE) was founded as a pilot project to finally end the pollution and disregard for the Ziglag Dam Lake and surrounding land in the Jordan River Valley.
+The Sharhabil Bin Hassneh EcoPark (SHE) was founded as a pilot project to finally end the pollution and neglect of the Ziglag Dam Lake and surrounding land in the Jordan River Valley.
 Exploitation, overgrazing, and erosion had hurt the natural resources tremendously.
 In the early 2000s, Friends of the Earth Middle East (FoEME) mapped the area identifying environmental threats, and was given 11 hectares (110 dunums) of land by the Jordan Valley Authority.

-In addition, FoEME staff, rangers from the Ministry of Agriculture, students, and members of the nearby communities, especially the Sheikh Hussein community, planted thousands of trees in SHE.
+In addition, FoEME staff, rangers from the Ministry of Agriculture, students, and members of the nearby communities, especially the Sheikh Hussein community, have planted thousands of trees in SHE.

 The Jordan River Valley — a central location for people and nature

 The Jordan River Valley, home to the Sharhabil Bin Hassneh EcoPark, is located in the Great African Rift Valley.
 It includes the lowest point on Earth, the Dead Sea, touches the Fertile Crescent, and it has long been believed to have been the birthplace of human activities from Africa, Asia, and Europe.
 From the top of the dam, you can see a wonderful view of the entire Jordan River Valley and SHE.